Meets on the First Saturday of Every Month

 Reference pages 63 to 65

 A tax-deductible $20 suggested donation is much appreciated.

-Each month’s meeting of the Gay-Centered Inner Work Club features a developing topic.
-This month we continue to honor the pioneering book, Visionary Love, A Spirit Book of Gay Mythology by Mitch Walker as a powerful Call to a more contemporary form of activism, one that starts within but is experienced with each other.
+Each month’s meeting of the Gay-Centered Inner Work Club features an unfolding set of themes to explore and help guide things.
+For the past months, these themes and more specific topics have been gleaned from the pioneering 1980 book, Visionary Love, A Spirit Book of Gay Mythology and Transmutational Faerie by Mitch Walker, which can be seen as a remarkable Call to a more contemporary form of activism, one that starts within and is experienced with each other and in community.

 This twenty-eighth part in a series continues to explore Mitch’s invitation to a potentially wondrous initiatory sorcerer’s encounter with the demons of falself in order to grow psychologically, alchemically -- from pages 63 to 65.
 We’ll be reviewing the seven keys of the shaman’s path that we examined over the past few months, the first being your gay vision, second, your crazy faggotry, third, your woman-energy, fourth, your black fag magic rod, the fifth is your spirits, sixth, your fear and seventh, your safe place.